18ankit/end-to-end-house-price-prediction/README.md

 # end-to-end-house-price-prediction
-It consist of all the commands of Numpy , pandas and sklearn.
+It consist of almost all the commands of Numpy , pandas and sklearn.